raspberrypilearning/from-me-to-you/en/step_2.md

 ## The digital making process

-**Digital making** is learning about technology by making things.
-Digital making starts with an idea of something to make or a problem to be solved.
-The **idea** for this project is to use Scratch to send a greeting to someone.
-You can think of this as a 'digital card'.
+**Digital making** is learning about digital technology by making things.
+Digital making starts with an idea of something to make or to address an issue using digital technology.

-<mark>Better wording that focuses on the problem?
-You want to communicate with someone and let them know you are thinking of them.
-It doesn't have to be a digital card exactly, but there's so much variety in what a digital card can be that this isn't really constraining.</mark>
+The **idea** for this project is to send a message to someone particular to let them know you are thinking of them on a special occasion.
+The message needs to be accessed via a webpage link.
+Because the message is made in Scratch with graphics, interaction, sound and available to access online, you can think of this message as a **digital card**.

-The process looks like this:
+The digital making process looks like this:

 <mark>When we have the agreed graphic to represent the Framework we may put it here!</mark>